FINDING LIFE'S PURPOSE — AND THRIVING!

 Sounds simple.
 But, to get to this clarity of purpose, I took a lot of twists and turns, exploring and experimenting with what mattered to me.

-Youthful attempts at living with purpose failed.
-As I grew older and more experienced, I realized that if my life was to be purpose driven, I might have to create a purpose for myself.
+Along the way, I realized that if my life was to be purpose driven, I might have to create that purpose for myself.

 My Interest in Prevention and Empowerment